AaronC81/proton-city/README.md

 [http://proton.city/](http://proton.city/)

-This is a web app which lets you look up the compatibility of various Steam games when used with Proton on Windows.
+This is a web app which lets you look up the compatibility of various Steam games when used with Proton on Linux.

 It uses a dump of the /r/ProtonForSteam Google Sheet, imported into Firebase.